datanav/docs/configuration.rst

      - List<String>
      - A list of string keys to look up in the node-wide `RDF registry`.
 These keys reference objects which contain RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
-       The prefixes collected from the RDF registry will be used to expand CURIES into full URIs.
+       The prefixes collected from the RDF registry will be used to expand CURIEs into full URIs.
        See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
        You do not need include any prefix sets to use the built-in RDF prefixes (i.e. RDF, RDFS, OWL and so on).
      -